Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

 .. note::  TODO: draw a by snmp diag

-Instructions below assume that you've installed Shinken according to the :ref:`10 Minutes Installation Guide <gettingstarted/installations/shinken-installation>`.
+Instructions below assume that you've installed Alignak according to the :ref:`10 Minutes Installation Guide <gettingstarted/installations/alignak-installation>`.
 The sample configuration entries below reference objects that are defined in the sample config files (''commands.cfg'', ''templates.cfg'', etc.) installed if you followed this quickstart.

 Steps